Description of Your Relationship with Tufts Medical Center and/or Tufts Children's Hospital:

 The Child Life Specialists- distracted both my son and I during some scary times.
 They always have games, toys and books available.

-What helped you most during your stay/your family member’s stay at Tufts Medical Center (or Floating Hospital for Children):
+What helped you most during your stay/your family member’s stay at Tufts Medical Center (or Tufts Children's Hospital):

 What area amenities (stores, restaurants, etc.) did you/your family find helpful: